-Term What this means in the context of the TAS-PSPF threat actor/adversary An entity that is partially or wholly responsible for an incident that impacts - or has the potential to impact - an agency's security. visitor Any person who attends an agency and/or has access to its assets, who is not employed or otherwise engaged by that agency. vetting The evaluation of a person's suitability to obtain and maintain a security clearance and access sensitive and protected assets. zone The physical locality, workspaces and design of areas within an agency that store assets and information, specifically where information is produced, accessed, handled, and stored.
-Security zoned areas range from 1-5, where the security requirements increase with the applicable zone number allocation.
+Term What this means in the context of the TAS-PSPF security risk Something that could result in compromise, loss, unavailability or damage to information or assets, or cause harm to people. security risk management Managing risks related to an agency's information, people and assets. security vetting An authorised vetting agency's assessment of a clearance subject's suitability to hold a security clearance. sensitive Information classified as sensitive is not security-classified information; however, this information requires some protections on a 'need to know' basis. supplementary requirements The actions needed to implement the TAS-PSPF core requirements and attain the government's required protective security outcomes.
+Each of the 14 core requirements include supplementary requirements to help implement the TAS-PSPF. threat The intent and capability of an adversary. threat actor/adversary An entity that is partially or wholly responsible for an incident that impacts - or has the potential to impact - an agency's security. visitor Any person who attends an agency and/or has access to its assets, who is not employed or otherwise engaged by that agency. zone The physical locality, workspaces and design of areas within an agency that store assets and information, specifically where information is produced, accessed, handled, and stored.
+Security zoned areas range from I-5, where the security requirements increase with the applicable zone number allocation.